 The European Girls’ Mathematical Olympiad (EGMO) is the open European championship in mathematics for female high school students.
 It was initiated by the United Kingdom, which hosted the first edition of the event in April 2012.
 In this inaugural EGMO, nineteen countries participated.
 Since then, the EGMO has been held annually in different European countries, and has grown rapidly to more than fifty participating countries.
 Even though the EGMO is a European competition, non-European guest countries may participate in the EGMO as well.
-In 2020, the EGMO will take place in the Netherlands.
+In 2020, the EGMO will be a virtual event hosted by the Netherlands.
 This edition is expected to welcome approximately forty European participating countries, as well as a large number of non-European guest countries.

 The goal of the EGMO is to stimulate girls to participate in both national and international mathematics competitions, and to give more girls the opportunity to perform mathematically on an international stage.
 A desired effect of the EGMO is that more girls will participate in the International Mathematical Olympiad, where girls currently make up only 10% of the participating students.